GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation

+### 6.65.03

+Fixed bug in commands that display calendar events where event start and end times were not properly displayed when `gam.cfg` had `timezone utc`.
+The API returns the start and end times expressed in the calendar timezone but GAM replaced the timezone specifier with a `Z`; the date and time values were as expected.
+This became a problem when event data was exported and used to create or update events.

 ### 6.65.02

 Updated `gam print|show browsers` to handle the following error: